learn-co-curriculum/phase-3-sinatra-react-project/NOTES.md

 My Notes:
 NOTES

-### myNeighbors
+### MyStreet
-A user will be able to enter/create a household, get a list of households, delete or edit households/members.
+A user will be able to:

+-enter/create a household,

+-get a list of households on their street,

+-get a list of household in their neighborhood,

+-view household members,

+-delete households/members,

+-edit households/members

 ### Features/MVP
-*Homepage
-*Navigation
-*List households page
+* Homepage
+* Navigation
+* List neighborhood/households page
-*View household details page
+* View household details page
-*Create household form page
+* Create household form page
-*Delete a household
+* Delete a household
-*Edit a household
+* Edit a household

 ### Stretch Goals
 ??

+## Models

+Neighborhood
+-
+Has many locations
+Has many Households through ...

+Location
+-
+Join Neighborhood with Address

+Attributes: neighborhood_id, address_id

+Address
+-
+Belongs to a location

+Belongs to a neighborhood through location

+Has a household

+Has many household members through household

+Attributes: address, household_id, neighborhood_id

+Household
+-
+Belongs to an address

+Has many household members
+Has a neighborhood through address

+Attributes: address_id, neighborhood_id, household_member_id,

+Household Member
+-
+Belongs to a household

+Belongs to an address through household

+Attributes: name, age, profession

+(address, location, neighborhood)